-The programme provides a whole person framework (philosophy and methodology) and experiential skills training in group facilitation.
-Participants develop the skills and ability to facilitate any group to meet its purpose.
+The programme provides a whole person framework.
+This is both our philosophy and our methodology.
+You will develop the skills and ability to facilitate any group to meet its purpose.

-The experiential nature of the workshop will introduce participants to the attitudes, personal qualities and presence that distinguishes a person centred facilitator, grounded in place, space and grace.
-Participants are coached and receive feedback from programme leaders and participants as they facilitate the group.
+Because this is an experiential workshop, participants are introduced to the attitudes, personal qualities and presence that distinguishes a person centred facilitator.
+These include being grounded in place, space and grace.
+You will be coached by our experience programme leaders.
+Participants receive clear feedback from both programme leaders and other participants as you facilitate the group.